rdfn/Redefine/docs/general/gotchas.md

 # Gotchas

-These are some things to be aware of when using this boilerplate.
+These are some things to be aware of when using this redefine.

 - [Special images in HTML files](#special-images-in-html-files)
 - [Load reducers optimistically](#load-reducers-optimistically)